-Right-of-use assets are amortised on a straight-line basis over the shorter of the useful life of the asset or the lease term, unless the Company is certain that it obtains ownership before the end of the lease.
+Right-of-use assets are amortised on a straight-line basis over the shorter of the useful life of the asset or the lease term, unless the Company is certain that it obtains ownership before the end of the lease,

-The Company has lease contracts for vehicles and space rental.
+The Company has lease contracts for vehicles, space and software rental.

-3.6.
+3.5.
 Inventories (including property foreclosed as part of investments in debt portfolios)